-There's something so alluring about an all-white palette, whether in the dining room or the bathroom.
-The only (potential) problem?
-It can run of the risk of reading boring or stark.
-But with the right tools, you can create a retreat that effortlessly bridges the gap between overly pristine and inviting.
-Need inspo?
-Take a peek at these 12 beguiling white bathroom ideas.
+With the right tools, you can create a retreat that effortlessly bridges the gap between stark and inviting.
+Need a little visual inspiration?
+Take a peek at these beguiling bathroom decorating ideas.

 1. Bring in a bit of whimsy.

 An all-white space is literally a blank canvas.
-Inject personality like Anita Yokota did in this bathroom with whimsical accents such as a hand-drawn face shower curtain, an area rug, and verdant plants.
+Inject personality like Anita Yokota did in this bathroom with whimsical accents such as a shower curtain showcasing a hand-drawn face, an area rug, and verdant plants.

 Marble is sleek, sophisticated, and super luxurious.
-And it doesn't hurt that this natural wonder has so much depth and dimension.
-If you have the funds, go wild on the walls and the countertop like Hannah Phillips-Kaplan, the founder of Repeat+World, did in her white bathroom.
+And it doesn't hurt that this natural stone brings with it an impressive amount of depth and dimension.
+If you have the budget, go all-in and use it on the walls as well as the countertop like Hannah Phillips-Kaplan, the founder of Repeat+World, did in this white bathroom.